-To enable clock switching, the FCKSM1 Configuration bit in the Flash Configuration Word 2 register must be programmed to '0'.
-(Refer to Section 24.1 "Configuration Bits" for further details.)
-If the FCKSM1 Configuration bit is unprogrammed ('1'), the clock switching function and Fail-Safe Clock Monitor function are disabled.
-This is the default setting.
+To enable clock switching, the FCKSM1 Configuration bit in CW 2 must be programmed to '0'.
+(Refer to Section 25.1 "Configuration Bits" for further details.)
+If the FCKSM1 Configuration bit is unprogrammed ('1'), the clock switching function and Fail-Safe Clock Monitor function are disabled; this is the default setting.

-The NOSC control bits (OSCCON<10:8>) do not control the clock selection when clock switching is disabled.
-However, the COSC bits (OSCCON<14:12>) will reflect the clock source selected by the FNOSC Configuration bits.
+The NOSCx control bits (OSCCON<10:8>) do not control the clock selection when clock switching is disabled.
+However, the COSCx bits (OSCCON<14:12>) will reflect the clock source selected by the FNOSCx Configuration bits.